Hūlun

-The Hūlun khan Wan aspired to paramount leadership in the region, establishing a network of political and business relations with Jurchen and Mongol leaders, as well as with the Ming governor of Liaodong, Li Chengliang.
+The Hūlun khan Wang-tai aspired to paramount leadership in the region, establishing a network of political and business relations with Jurchen and Mongol leaders, as well as with the Ming governor of Liaodong, Li Chengliang.

-Nurhaci, the chief of the Jianzhou Jurchens, was Wan's son-in-law, and, in Pamela Crossley's view, viewed Wan and his Hūlun as role models for himself and his Later Jin dynasty in northeastern China.
-Many years later, long after Hong Taiji had renamed Jurchens to Manchus, and both Wan and Nurhaci were dead, Qing historians referred to Wan as one of the first great leaders of the "Manchu nations".
+Nurhaci, the chief of the Jianzhou Jurchens, was Wang-tai's son-in-law, and, in Pamela Crossley's view, viewed Wang-tai and his Hūlun as role models for himself and his Later Jin dynasty in northeastern China.
+Many years later, long after Hong Taiji had renamed Jurchens to Manchus, and both Wang-tai and Nurhaci were dead, Qing historians referred to Wang-tai as one of the first great leaders of the "Manchu nations".

 In the closing years of the 16th century, Hūlun tribes started recognizing Nurhaci's supremacy although, in some cases, the Nurhaci-appointed chief of a tribe would then try to assert his independence, and a new war would result, as it was the case with Bujantai, the leader of the Ula.
 Eventually, all four tribes were fully incorporated into Nurhaci's empire (Hada 1601, Hoifa 1607, Ula 1613, Yehe 1619).